-Achimenes are commonly called hotwater plants, they got this name because they need warm water to persuade the rhyzomes to sprout.
+Achimenes are commonly called hot water plants, they got this name because they need warm water to persuade the rhyzomes to sprout.
 They are from the same family of plants as African Violets, (Gesneriads).They were very popular during the Victorian times and recently have become popular again, with many hybrids and colours offered for sale.
-I have hybridized some myself and I am waiting for them to flower to see what colours I get.
+I have hybridized some myself and got some interesting variations from the same parent plants.

 Here is my collection of species and hybrids that I have bought or been given over the years.